n1k0m0/BackLight/README.md

 Network protocol:

+The UDP packet starts with 1 byte for the brightness of all following pixels.
-The UDP packet may consist of an "arbritrary" number of LED informations (array), where a single LED information is:
+After that, the UDP packet may consist of an "arbritrary" number of LED informations (array), where a single LED information is:

 ```c
  struct LED_information